follow

 Now, there are all kinds of opinions on curates vs non-curated content.
 Certainly, there are really successful accounts on either end of the spectrum.
 But even those accounts that are “not curated,” I think you’ll find that most actually are, even if it’s in their own “curated, non-curated” style.
 The key to success here is a consistent visual representation of you and/or your business, whatever that means to you.

 Personally, I like this to be in an aesthetic way.
 I don’t need it to be overly curated, but I want it to be cohesive and visually appealing.
 I used to think this was kind of dorky to worry about, but I heard Peter Mckinnon (one of my favorite photographers) talking about how much he considers the visual appeal of is his grid because it’s a reflection of him, as an artist, at that moment in time.
 And this really resonated with me.
-People interact with our business in a variety of ways, and I hope those interactions have things certain things in common.
+People interact with our business in a variety of ways, and I hope those interactions have certain things in common.

 Some things that come to mind are plant lovers, lush, beauty, magic, whimsy, mystery, awe, light, fun, etc. I want my grid to reflect those things and I also want it to look cohesive.
 Often times, I’ll achieve this with certain colors or posting in a pattern that’s visually appealing.
-For example, I like to go flat lay, straight on, flat lay, straight on (which you can see in the photo below).
+For example, I like to go flat lay, straight on, flat lay, straight on (which you can see demonstrated in the photo above).
 It breaks up the grid so it’s more visually appealing, if that makes sense.
-I like to use the app Later to plan out my grid.
-While I will plan out the visual piece ahead of time, I like to write the posts real-time (or close to it).
-Below are some more accounts that I find visually appealing.

 Leave a Reply